 Drug and Alcohol Rehab Kettering

-Drug and alcohol rehab has never been more important and that holds true for Kettering, Corby, and surrounding areas.
-The United Kingdom currently has a record number of people addicted to alcohol and drugs.
 Many people aren’t even aware that there’s something of an addiction crisis.
 This fundamental lack of awareness and poor knowledge of common substance misuse issues only adds to the problem.

 We live in a nation where it’s all-too-easy to hide alcohol addiction.
 Drugs are easy to acquire and even prescription medication is becoming a problem.
 Health experts are watching the opioid-epidemic in North America, aware that the United Kingdom isn’t far from the complicated drug addiction problems our neighbours across the Atlantic are struggling to handle.
+There were a reported 28 deaths in this area in 2021, highlighting the extent of the problem here too.

 What is Addiction?